 Tax season is upon us!
-In 2021, the IRS extended the filing deadline to May 15th, which means that we’ve been getting asked more often than usual whether or not you can ship tax documents to the IRS.
+For those of you sending off sensitive documents, it’s important that you get them to the IRS the proper way with a trackable service that will allow you to keep an eye on them during transit.
 While you can technically send tax documents via a USPS shipping service like Priority Mail, the most appropriate way to get them to the IRS is via Certified Mail.

 What About Sending Passports or Other Government Documents?